Travis Jones (defensive lineman)

 Travis Jones (born October 15, 1999) is an American professional football nose tackle for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the UConn Huskies and was selected by the Ravens in the 3rd round, 76th overall in the 2022 NFL draft.

 Early life

 Jones attended Wilbur Cross High School in New Haven, Connecticut.
 He committed to the University of Connecticut to play college football.

 College career

 Jones played at UConn from 2018 to 2021.
-He did not play in 2020, after Connecticut canceling their season due to the COVID-19 pandemic.
+He did not play in 2020, after Connecticut cancelled their season due to the COVID-19 pandemic.
 He finished his college career with 134 tackles and 8.5 sacks.

 Professional career

 Jones was drafted by the Baltimore Ravens in the third round, 76th overall, of the 2022 NFL draft.
 He recorded his first sack in Week 6 against the New York Giants.

+After two years as a backup and rotational defensive tackle, Jones was named a full-time starter in 2024 and 2025.

+On December 11, 2025, Jones agreed to a three-year, $40.5 million contract extension with the Ravens.